-- The syntax - ever mix up , ; . ? - awkward syntax for closures/lambdas/fun (whatever you want to call them) - leftover from the initial implementation i Prolog - No real strings (also a leftover from Prolog) - The broken if... - admittedly one of the least used constructs in Erlang - No scoping rules or actually just one the whole clause! - Being a dynamically typed language, static type checking is a very difficult problem - dialyzer exists, but results in the a type checker generating a type system which is not always consistent with runtime behavior
+- The syntax - ever mix up , ; . ? - awkward syntax for closures/lambdas/funs (whatever you want to call them) - leftover from the initial implementation i Prolog - No real strings (also a leftover from Prolog) - The broken if.. - admittedly one of the least used constructs in Erlang - No scoping rules or actually just one the whole clause! (often leads to hard to find bugs) - Being a dynamically typed language, static type checking is a very difficult problem - dialyzer exists, but results in the a type checker generating a type system which is not always consistent with runtime behavior